 My week in Chile both started and ended with a half day, with the whole trip coming to a full 7 days in Chile.
-In that time we did everything we set out to do (and then some… ahem, looking at you 3 WHOLE DAYS OF WINE TASTING I thought I was ready for but was, to the surprise of no one, not) but still had plenty of downtime for passing the nighttime hours on our terrace (drinking more wine), leisurely strolling the city streets (on our way to drink wine), and getting plenty of sleep (because we drank more wine in seven days than I have in the last seven years of my life).
+In that time we did everything we set out to do (and then some… ahem, looking at you 3 whole days of Chilean wine tasting I thought I was ready for but was, to the surprise of no one, not) but still had plenty of downtime for passing the nighttime hours on our terrace (drinking more wine), leisurely strolling the city streets (on our way to drink wine), and getting plenty of sleep (because we drank more wine in seven days than I have in the last seven years of my life).

 Have only a week to travel?
 Here’s how to spend one week in Chile and still cover all the bases…

 Part of the reason we chose Chile as a destination was the phenomenal flight deal we got: JFK ⇢ ATL ⇢ Santiago, Chile for less than $580 RT.
 Sometimes these things just fall into your lap.
-I mean, it’s not like Forrest set out to become the ambassador of a ping pong paddle brand.
+I mean, Forrest didn’t set out to become the ambassador of a ping pong paddle brand.

 We arrived in Santiago after our overnight flights from JFK and ATL, the last of which we boarded using only our faces and nothing else.
 No boarding passes, no passports.
 It was as close to Futurama as I’ve ever been.
 We left New New York and flew 50 years and one time zone into the future before landing in Chile.